sitelint/html-to-speech/README.md

 Convert HTML to a readable string.
 To make your web page content readable you need to convert it to the readable string.
 Using simply `textNode` or `innerText` isn't sufficient as there are other elements that needs to be processed: images, form controls, etc.

+The additional challenges:

+* Punctuation.
+Sentences needs to be split with dot at the end.
+So, "someexample" needs to be represented by "some.example" because reader will make a pause on "." as well as senteces should be read separately.

 ## Demo

 [HTML to Speech](https://www.sitelint.com/lab/html-to-speech/)